oceanobservatories/ooi-data-explorations/README.md

 Installation instructions can be found in the README in that folder.

 ### R
-This subfolder contains a series of examples that utilizer the ooim2mr package.
+This subfolder contains a series of examples that utilize the ooim2mr package.
 Links to the R package and installation instructions can be found in the README in that folder.

 ### Julia